AlvaroAlija/unsseen-gamejam-proyect/README.md

 ## Controls

-- Left Arrow Key: Move Left
+- A: Move Left
-- Right Arrow Key: Move Right
+- D: Move Right
-- Pick Up Key: Collect hidden explosives (key varies by setup)
+- E: Collect hidden explosives (key varies by setup)
+- F: Use the flash to see the map near to you
+- MOUSE LEFT CLICK: Dash
 - Light source automatically illuminates your surroundings.